gaepdit/complaint-tracking/docs/Role capabilities.md

 * Create new Complaints and either assign them to Users within the same Office or to the Assignor of another Office.
 * Edit Complaints assigned to them.
 * Add/edit Complaint Actions for Complaints assigned to them.
+* Delete/restore Complaint Actions for Complaints assigned to them.
 * Transfer (reassign) their Complaints to other Users within the same Office or to the Assignor of another Office.
 * Edit attachments for open Complaints assigned to them.